-FY 2024-25 GF City Manager's Budget Status
+FY 2024-25 Final Proposed Budget

-The proposed balanced FY 2024-25 GF budget is \$2,099.9 million.
-This is a \$71.2 million increase or 3.5 percent from the adopted FY 2023-24 GF Budget of \$2,028.7 million.
-The increase accounts for higher costs associated with employee salaries and fringe benefits, including health insurance and pension (detailed in the Multi-year Forecast presented to City Council on Feb.
+The final FY 2024-25 GF budget is \$2,131.8 million.
+This is a \$103.1 million increase or 5.1 percent from the adopted FY 2023-24 GF Budget of \$2,028.7 million.
+The final GF budget reflects adjustments from what was presented on May 7, 2024, to account for carryovers totaling \$32 million for capital pay-as-you-go projects made during the final capital budget review process.
+The carryovers are for capital projects previously anticipated to occur in FY 2023-24 that will now occur in FY 2024-25.
+The increase from the FY 2023-24 GF budget also accounts for higher costs associated with employee salaries and fringe benefits, including health insurance and pension (detailed in the Multi-year Forecast presented to City Council on Feb.
 27, 2024), and a higher contingency amount to achieve 4.75 percent of operating costs.
 Inflation continues to impact several expenditure categories including commodities and contractuals such as electricity, motor vehicle parts, custodial services, machinery and equipment repair, and facility maintenance costs.

-Projected GF resources are estimated at \$2,099.9 million and includes the estimated beginning balance of \$244.7 million, estimated revenue of \$1,843.6 million and net interfund transfers and recoveries of \$11.6 million, which include interfund transfers for central services, in-lieu property taxes, debt service, infrastructure repayment agreements, and resources to support the Public Safety Specialty Funds and Pension Reserve Fund.
-GF revenues of \$1,843.6 million represent annual growth of (3.1) percent over FY 2023-24, and is largely due to a decrease in state shared income tax based on collections from two years prior, and reflects the impact of SB 1828 which lowered the individual income tax rate to the current "flat tax" of 2.5 percent.
+Projected GF resources are estimated at \$2,131.8 million and includes the estimated beginning balance of \$276.6 million, estimated revenue of \$1,843.6 million and net interfund transfers and recoveries of \$11.6 million, which include interfund transfers for central services, in-lieu property taxes, debt service, infrastructure repayment agreements, and resources to support the Public Safety Specialty Funds and Pension Reserve Fund.
+GF revenues of \$1,843.6 million represent annual growth of (3.1) percent over FY 2023-24, and is largely due to a decrease in state shared income tax based on collections from two years prior, and reflects the impact of Senate Bill (SB) 1828 which lowered the individual income tax rate to the current "flat tax" of 2.5 percent.
 Negative growth also accounts for the elimination of residential rental sales tax due to SB 1131 effective January 2025.
-The combined negative impact to City revenues from the state's actions is estimated at \$(54) million in FY 2024-25 and \$(86) million in FY 2025-

-26. Revenue projections assume no further impact from the current legislative session, and includes increases in local and state sales taxes and certain non-tax categories.
+The combined negative impact to City revenues from the state's actions is estimated at \$(54) million in FY 2024-25 and \$(86) million in FY 2025-26.
+Revenue projections assume no further impact from the current legislative session, and includes increases in local and state sales taxes and certain non-tax categories.
 Schedule 2 included in this report provides more information about City revenue estimates for all funds and additional information can be found on the Budget and Research website at phoenix.gov/budget.

-For all funds, which includes General, Enterprise and Special Revenue funds such as grants, and all debt service and pay-as-you-go capital costs, the proposed FY 2024-25 budget is \$6,447.7 million.
+For all funds, which includes General, Enterprise and Special Revenue funds such as grants, and all debt service and pay-as-you-go capital costs, the proposed FY 2024-25 budget is \$7,243.8 million.
+The final proposed budget reflects adjustments from what was presented on May 7, 2024, to account for changes in operating costs due to carryovers for capital pay-as-you-go projects previously anticipated to occur in FY 2023-24 that will now occur in FY 2024-25.
 Details on the FY 2024-25 proposed budget for all City funds is attached to this report in Schedules 1-11 and include: